sohailanwaralmani74/utility-tools/webp-to-gif.md

 <h1>Convert WebP to GIF Online – Free WebP to GIF Converter</h1>

-<p>Instantly convert your <strong>WebP images to GIF</strong> using our free online tool.
+<p>Instantly convert your <strong>Webp images to GIF</strong> using our free online tool.
 Whether you have animated or static WebP images, this tool supports fast and high-quality conversions.
 Supports <strong>single and batch WebP to GIF conversions</strong>.</p>

 <h2>Why Convert WebP to GIF?</h2>
 <p>GIF is a widely used format for animations and simple images.
-Converting <strong>WebP to GIF</strong> allows you to use WebP images on platforms that don’t support WebP, create animated content, or share high-quality visuals easily.</p>
+Converting <strong>Webp to GIF</strong> allows you to use WebP images on platforms that don’t support WebP, create animated content, or share high-quality visuals easily.</p>

 <h2>How to Convert WebP to GIF</h2>
 <ol>